MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/teams-store-ranking-parameters.md

 The main parameters used to determine app placements include:

-- **Historical usage data**: Apps with higher volumes of usage in the Teams store tend to rank higher than apps with lower usage.
+- **Historical usage data**: Apps with higher volumes of usage in the Microsoft Teams store tend to rank higher than apps with lower usage.

-- **User engagement data**: Apps with higher user engagement in the Teams store tend to rank higher than apps with lower engagement.
+- **User engagement data**: Apps with higher user engagement in the Microsoft Teams store tend to rank higher than apps with lower engagement.

 - **App quality and value**:  Apps with distinct value and that provide a high-quality user experience tend to rank higher.